 What Are Alcohol Control States?
 4 Things You Need To Know

-Running a liquor store can be a challengeespecially if you operate in an alcohol control state.
-State-run liquor stores or wholesalers can create friction for small liquor store owners.
+If that's not enough, operating in an alcohol control state comes with even bigger challenges since state-run liquor stores can create friction for small liquor store owners.

 What Is an Alcohol Control State?